A Manufacturer’s Guide to EV Thermal Management & Sensor Technology

 Lithium-ion battery pack thermal management systems initially relied on sensors that measured heat -- the immediate, obvious sign of a thermal battery event.
 Now, sophisticated sensor technology is taking a much different -- and more scientific -- approach toward thermal management.
 In addition to heat, BMS systems for the gas release of a venting cell, the precursor to thermal runaway.

-Hydrocarbon sensors and air pressure sensors have been trialed to detect thermal runaway, but aren’t accurate or robust means for thermal runaway detection.
+Hydrocarbon sensors and air pressure sensors have been trialed to manage thermal runaway, but aren’t accurate or robust means for thermal runaway detection.
 Other materials inside a battery housing unit can interfere with a chemical sensor’s performance, skewing their readings and ultimately causing the device to fail.
 Air pressure sensors are vulnerable to variations in the pack’s venting system as well as altitude and temperature changes in the vehicle.

-Physics-based gas sensors using technologies such as thermal conductivity or infrared spectroscopy, on the other hand, rely on gas physics to detect thermal runaway and allow for continuous monitoring after a battery thermal event begins.
+Physics-based gas sensors using technologies such as thermal conductivity or infrared spectroscopy, on the other hand, rely on gas physics to detect the signs of thermal runaway and allow for continuous monitoring after a battery thermal event begins.
 Using light-based and thermal conductivity technologies, gas sensors measure for CO2 and hydrogen -- the first gases vented by a battery cell during a thermal event.
 Unlike hydrocarbon and pressure sensors, these sensors are not affected by their environment in ways that degrade their performance over time, and their readings only measure the gases released at the beginning stage of a thermal runaway.
 These measurements are critical in providing the earliest possible warning to the battery control system, thereby reducing the risk that the thermal event will spread to other batteries in the pack, and providing a best-case scenario for safety and response.

 Fluid Sensors for EV Thermal Management